b-casey/OpenSMACX/README.md

 * Fixed setting alpha/x.txt humans always contact in net games now only to accept 0 or 1.
 * Fixed setting alpha/x.txt humans always contact in hotseat/email games now only to accept 0 or 1.
 * Fixed setting alpha/x.txt obliterating a base counts as an atrocity now only to accept 0 or 1.
-* Fixed socIdeologyEffect overriding faction text files with -1, disabling AI faction "Emphasis".
+* Fixed soc_ideology_effect overriding faction text files with -1, disabling AI faction "Emphasis".
 * Fixed reactor power value being ignored when parsing.
 Game still won't use this value until more code is decompiled since hardcoded values are being used throughout.

 Changes:
-* Improved how Random::reseed sets new seed value.
+* <strike>Improved how Random::reseed sets new seed value.</strike>
 * Improved performance of proto_cost() without changes to original logic.
 * <strike>Removed debug code related to non-existent faction JENN282.
 Nothing of value.
 SMACX binary only.</strike>
 * Various optimizations without changes to original logic.